-You can use your own laptop to surf the net while in the library.
+You can use your own device to surf the net while in the library.
 Here’s how:

 Our access point is named mplwireless.